maprpartners/citibike/README.md

     Go to https://tinyurl.com/y9jwz885

     Minimal required parameters are: KeyName, and VpcSubentid(this is the same subnet id where your K8s workers are in, use Subnet0)

+    Also make sure that the network security group for the MapR Sandbox is modified to use the nsg of K8s workers

 Step 4: Configure K8s client on MapR Sandbox